masterteam-ntua/master-team-website/README.md

 - Bio: bio of person
 - Office: deprecated, no need to fill this
 - *modalId: an id for the person, fill as you wish
+- *showOnlyInAdministration: true/false, whether you want to display the person only in the Administration tab

 When a field is null, it should be marked as null eg Phone: null, not to be left empty.